robocup-at-work/atwork-commander/README.md

 - GUI is currently mockup only
 - COM only contains two multi-master ROS communication plugins
-- GEN is not fully RuleBook compatible
+- New JurekGen should be fully RuleBook compatible